ankitchamke/100-days-of-code/README.md

 - Explored the concept of **Large Language Models (LLMs)** and their ability to perform complex tasks like reasoning, translation, and summarization by predicting the next word in a sequence.
 - Gained a foundational understanding of the **Transformer architecture**, recognizing its role as a game-changer in AI for its ability to process entire sequences at once and capture long-range dependencies.
 - Learned about the **self-attention mechanism**, which is the core of Transformers and allows models to determine the relationships between all words in a sentence simultaneously.

 ---

+### Day 75: 20 August 2025 (Wednesday)
+**Today's Progress:**
+- Learned the three main strategies for customizing LLMs: **Prompt Engineering** for quick iteration, **RAG** (Retrieval Augmented Generation) for providing grounded, up-to-date answers, and **Fine-Tuning** for adapting a model to a specific domain or style.
+- Began exploring the **OCI AI Portfolio**, understanding that Oracle offers ready-to-use AI Services for tasks like Language, Vision, and Speech.
+- Gained an overview of **OCI Data Science**, a managed cloud service for building, training, and deploying custom ML models, and its key features like JupyterLab Notebooks and the Model Catalog.
+- Understood the difference between **AI Services** (prebuilt models) and **ML Services** (tools for building custom models).

+---